SyndiShanX/Synergy-BO2-GSC-Menu/README.md

 # Synergy BO2 GSC Menu

-A Black Ops 2 Zombies GSC Mod Menu
+A Black Ops 2 Zombies GSC Mod Menu using [Plutonium](https://plutonium.pw/)

 This Menu is a Work-In-Progress, so expect changes and possibly some Bugs